-The beach at Cogden, near West Bexington, is next to Hive Beach at Burton Bradstock.
+The beach at Cogden, near West Bexington, is immediately east of Hive Beach at Burton Bradstock.
 It is a popular walk for families and dog walkers, with Hive Beach cafe and toilets a short stroll away.
 At Cogden Beach, the cliffs are made up of the Jurassic Frome Clay and bivalves and brachiopods are the most common fossils.

 ♦ The beach can be accessed from the National Trust car park at Cogden.
 From here, a short walk descends to the wonderful sandy beach.
 Turn right (west) and the cliffs soon appear and continue to Hive Beach.